 This course is designed to develop skills for living healthy lifestyles among adolescents preparing to enter college and the world of work.
 The course is organized around the Health Education National Standards placing a greater emphasis on personal skills.
 Students will discuss and apply a variety of skills to everyday situations they may face.
-Skills include how to determine the validity of health resources and services, analyzing internal and external influences on personal health behaviors, verbal and nonverbal skills to develop and maintain healthy personal relationships, making healthy decisions, setting personal health goals and avocating for personal, family and community health.
+Skills include how to determine the validity of health resources and services, analyzing internal and external influences on personal health behaviors, verbal and nonverbal skills to develop and maintain healthy personal relationships, making healthy decisions, setting personal health goals and advocating for personal, family and community health.
 In accordance with Maryland's education regulations, parents have the option of having their children excused from instruction in family life and human sexuality and HIV/ AIDS prevention education.

 The need for all students to study mathematics is becoming more evident as society becomes increasingly technology dependent.
 In all mathematics courses communication, connections, reasoning, problem solving, and technology are major strands.
-Courses in mathematics are worthwhile not only for students who plan to continue their education in college, but also for those students who plan to enter the work force immediately upon completion from high school.
-In order to graduate, students need three credits in mathematics, including Algebra/Data Analysis and either Introduction to Geometry or Geometry.
-All students must take the High School Assessment in Algebra/Data Analysis.
-Students must pass the High School Assessment in Algebra/Data Analysis (or earn a combined passing score on the Algebra/Data Analysis, Biology, English 10 and American Government assessments) in order to graduate.
+Courses in mathematics are worthwhile not only for students who plan to continue their education in college, but also for those students who plan to enter the work force immediately upon completion of high school.

-Note 2: Algebra I/Data Analysis Seminar is an option together with Algebra I/DA.
+Note 1: Algebra I/DA Seminar is an elective credit to be taken together with Algebra I/DA.

-Note 3: Statistics - AP G/T is an option at any point in the sequence after Functions and Trigonometry.
+Note 2: Statistics - AP G/T is an option at any point in the sequence after Functions and Trigonometry.

-Note 4: Differential Equations is an option for advanced mathematics students who have completed Calculus C/Multi-variate Calculus.
-Note 5: A student may enroll in the one-semester SAT Preparation courses in any sequence shown after successful completion of Geometry, but prior to the students' senior year.
-Introduction to Statistics may be taken sequentially with SAT Prep anytime after Geometry.
+Note 3: Differential Equations is an option for advanced mathematics students who have complete Calculus C/Multivariate Calculus AP G/T. Note 4: A student may enroll in the one-semester SAT Prep in any sequence after the successful completion of Geometry, but prior to the students' senior year.